-According to the website Cinepop, Netflix has taken over the Hollywood adaptation of Death Note after months of negotiations.
-The project was being developed by Warner Bros., which agreed to sell it to Netflix in exchange for a multi-million dollar payment.
+According to the website Cinepop, Netflix has acquired the Hollywood adaptation of Death Note after months of negotiations.
+The project was being developed by Warner Bros., which agreed to sell it to Netflix in exchange for a multimillion-dollar payment.

 The Netflix film will be based on the first three volumes of Death Note, which were published in Brazil by JBC.
-Nat Wolff ('The Fault in Our Stars') will star as Light Yagamii, and the talented Margaret Qualley from The Leftovers has also been confirmed in the cast.
+Nat Wolff ('The Fault in Our Stars') will star as Light Yagami, and the talented Margaret Qualley, from The Leftovers, has also been confirmed in the cast.

-Adam Wingard, director of horror films such as 'The Guest' and 'You're Next,' has been chosen to helm the adaptation.
-The project has previously had filmmakers such as Gus Van Sant (Milk, Good Will Hunting) and Shane Black (Iron Man) attached.
+Adam Wingard, director of horror films such as 'The Guest' and 'You're Next', was chosen to helm the adaptation.
+The project previously had filmmakers like Gus Van Sant (Milk, Good Will Hunting) and Shane Black (Iron Man) associated with it.

 [ad id=”16417″]